sahilrajput03/sahilrajput03/arch-notes.md

 **TODO:**
 - Learn about ProxyJump: [Click here](https://www.infoworld.com/article/3619278/proxyjump-is-safer-than-ssh-agent-forwarding.html) (You can check Eric's explanation too from skype).

+## Setting google-chrome as default application with `xdg-open`?

+Check the file `.config/mimeapp.list` in `sahilrajput03/config` repository.

 ## Capacitor changes in .bashrc file

 ```bash